ExposureLabs/M13-SDL/README.md

-Conversion board to convert IBM M13 keyboards to include an SDL connector.
+Conversion board to allow the IBM M13 to use an SDL connector.

 Parts List: